 5. What tools and processes you need to enable in your DevSecOps process?

 What is the ideal workflow for DevSecOps?

 a.
 A developer creates a new code and integrates it into the VCS.

 b.
 Members from the QA team retrieves the code to perform the static code analysis to identify security flaws or functional tasks.

 c.
 A test environment is created automatically using IaC, such as Terraform, Cloudformation, Chef, or Puppet, and the security configurations are added to the system.

 d.
 The test automation suite is performed to the application with a tool usually Selenium or any other tool that performs Backend, UI, Integration, Security and API tests.

 e.
 After the test suite is performed and successful, the new changes are sent to the production environment.

 f.
 The new version of the code is now going to be monitored in the production environment using an APM or Cloud-native monitoring tool.

 Following these points you are ensuring that your application is following TDD practices improving the code quality, compliance, increasing the number of releases of code to production and reducing the time to market which is essential for any organization.

 7. What are the challenges when enabling DevSecOps?

 1. Enabling too many tools

 Enabling too many tools can become a problem on your SDLC, especially when your team is not used to work and relate with DevOps/Security tasks.
 The main recommendation here is to start slow.
 Start by enabling only the necessary tools to get your team familiar with the process and add more when you feel your team is prepared for it.

 2. Getting used to the methodology

-It will take some time for all the team to get used to the DevSecOps methodology/culture and also to keep following it in order to be compliant with the normative that your business demands.
-Try to always stay up-to-date and coaching your team for the newest technologies.
+It will take some time for the team to get used to the DevSecOps methodology/culture and also to keep following it in order to be compliant with the norms that your business demands.
+Try to always stay up-to-date and coach your team for the newest technologies.

 3. Chasing perfection in the process